 Generally, for rents to qualify as rents from real property for the purpose of satisfying the gross income tests, we may provide directly only an insignificant amount of services, unless those services are "usually or customarily rendered" in connection with the rental of real property and not otherwise considered "rendered to the occupant."
 Accordingly, we may not provide "impermissible services" to tenants (except through an independent contractor from whom we derive no revenue and that meets other requirements or through a TRS) without giving rise to "impermissible tenant service income."
 Impermissible tenant service income is deemed to be at least 150% of the direct cost to us of providing the service.
-If the impermissible tenant service income exceeds 1% of our total income from a property, then all of the income from that property will fail to qualify as rents from real property.
-If the total amount of impermissible tenant service income from a property does not exceed 1% of our total income from the property, the services will not disqualify any other income from the property that qualifies as rents from real property, but the impermissible tenant service income will not qualify as rents from real property.
+If the impermissible tenant service income from a property, then all of the income from that property will fail to qualify as rents from real property.
+If the total amount of impermissible tenant service income from a property does not exceed 1% of our total income from the property that qualifies as rents from real property, but the impermissible tenant service income will not qualify as rents from real property.